 Editor's note: see the Alexa Skills Kit blog for the latest news on delivering personalized skill responses when Alexa recognizes a customer's voice.

 Today we are excited to announce that developers will soon be able to use the Alexa Skills Kit to build personalized responses when Alexa recognizes a customer’s voice.
 Alexa voice profiles already enable personalized customer experiences with Alexa when playing music, making calls, sending messages, and more.
 Select developers are using the capability now to deliver more personalized experiences in their skills, and we will make it available more broadly in 2018.
-Sign up now to be notified when more information is available.

 Companies including Salesforce, Concur, RingCentral, Tact, and Acumatica are building skills with the features that will enable more personalized experiences as part of Alexa for Business.
 The first skill from Tact is available today, and you can expect the others to roll out over the next several months.

 If customers don’t have a voice profile already, they can create one in the ‘Your Voice’ section of the Alexa companion app.
 When a customer with a voice profile interacts with a compatible skill, Alexa will send that skill a directed identifier, which is a generated string of characters and numbers.
 Every time that same customer interacts with that same skill on their devices, the same identifier will be shared.
 The identifier does not contain any personally identifiable information and is different for each voice profile for each skill.